Developing and Encouraging Diverse Human Resources

 Time off for nursing care 5 days leave may be taken per year to care for a family member (10 days for 2 or more family members)

-Shorter working hours for nursing care Up to 3 years leave may be taken to care for a family member
+Shorter working hours for nursing care Up to 3 years of shorter working hours may be taken care for a family member

-Others Long break shift system It is possible to leave work for a longer period of time than the set break time for personal reasons.
-The shift system may be used when the total number of hours worked before and after the long break is the same of more than the number of predetermined hours in the working day.
+Other Long break shift system It is possible to leave work for a longer period of time than the set break time for personal reasons.
+The shift system may be used when the total number of hours worked before and after the long break is the same or more than the number of predetermined hours in the working day.

 Menstrual leave When a female employee finds it too difficult to work on a menstruation day, they may request leave and receive normal pay